-It’s early January, the weather is – well, very British – and you are already thinking about taking a break from work and school runs.
+It’s a new year, the weather is – well, very British – and you are already thinking about taking a break from work and school runs.
 We know just how you feel, so we’ve put together a list of great family days out, helping you get out and discover more on your February half term getaway – which really isn’t too far away.

 When you book a half term break in the forest, you’ll find plenty to do with the family.
 Cycling, den building, Forest Ranger adventures, and so on, all within walking distance of your cabin.
 But there’s so much to discover in the local area too, and we’ve picked out some of our favourites so that you don’t miss out.